ReneNulschDE/mbapipy/info.md

 MercedesME platform as a Custom Component for Home Assistant.

+IMPORTANT:

-IMPORTANT: Please login once in the MercedesME IOS or Android app before you install this component
+* Please login once in the MercedesME IOS or Android app before you install this component.
+* For US/CA the app name is "MercedesME Connect" (only newer cars are supported in this region)

 ## Configuration:
 ```